maximilianfeldthusen/SimpelBUSolution/README.md

 ### Easy WordPress BackupSolution

-The provided PHP code is a script intended for creating backups of a MySQL database.
+The PHP code is a script intended for creating backups of a MySQL database.
 It utilizes basic MySQL functions to retrieve table data, constructs SQL commands to recreate the database structure, and saves this information into a `.sql` file.
 Finally, it compresses the SQL file into a ZIP format.

 ### Breakdown of the Code: